Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

-Another example is shown in \cref{fig:Fail110}, where a high-weight string of $Z$ errors results in the highlighted vertices shown in the figure.
-Prior to the merge, there are no $Z$ errors at the boundary between the ancilla and data-qubit patches and thus the correct parity of $X \otimes X$ is measured.
+Another example is shown in \cref{fig:Fail110}, where a string of $Z$ data-qubit errors results in the highlighted vertices shown in the figure.
+Prior to the merge, there are no $Z$ errors at the boundary between the logical patches and routing space.
+Therefore, the correct parity of $X \otimes X$ is measured.
 However, the minimum-weight path (highlighted in yellow) connecting the highlighted vertex to the future ancilla vertex goes through a transition vertex, so that $v_2 = 1$.
-The correction thus results in a logical $Z$ error on the left data-qubit patch, in addition to a logical parity measurement failure (since the decoder incorrectly flips the parity) leaving the code with a logical $(1,1,0,0)$ error.
+The correction thus results in a logical $Z$ error on the left logical patch, in addition to a logical parity measurement failure (since the decoder incorrectly flips the parity) leaving the code with a logical $(1,1,0,0)$ error.
+Additional examples of failure mechanisms using space-time diagrams instead of matching graphs are provided in \cref{fig:FailureMechcanisms}.

-We note that for syndrome measurement rounds up to $r+d_m$, higher order failure mechanisms are required to produce logical failures corresponding to $(1,0,0,0)$, $(0,0,1,0)$, $(1,0,1,0)$ and $(1,1,1,0)$ bit strings.
-Failures corresponding to such strings are thus much less likely compared to $(1,1,0,0)$, $(0,1,0,0)$ and $(0,1,1,0)$.
-For instance, to obtain a logical failure of the type $(1,0,0,0)$, a logical error on the left surface code patch would need to occur without flipping the parity of the $X \otimes X$ measurement.
+We note that if stabilizer measurements are terminated after $r+d_m$ rounds, higher order failure mechanisms are required to produce logical failures corresponding to $(1,0,0,0)$, $(0,0,1,0)$, $(1,0,1,0)$ and $(1,1,1,0)$ bit strings.
+Failures corresponding to such strings are thus much less likely compared to $(1,1,0,0)$, $(0,1,0,0)$ and $(0,1,1,0)$\footnote{Note however that if the number of syndrome measurement rounds both before and after the merge are identical, we expect $(1,0,0,0)$ and $(1,1,0,0)$ events to have similar failure probabilities.}.
+For instance, to obtain a logical failure of the type $(1,0,0,0)$, a logical error on the left logical patch would need to occur without flipping the parity of the $X \otimes X$ measurement.
 As such, in addition to a logical $Z$ error occurring before the merge, a second failure mechanism would need to occur to undo the wrong parity flip (such as a string of measurement errors like the one shown in \cref{fig:MarginalFail}).
 Given these observations, we only present the logical failure rate polynomials $\mathbb{P}_{(0,1,0,0)}$, $\mathbb{P}_{(1,1,0,0)}$ and $\mathbb{P}_{(0,1,1,0)}$.
-Note that due to the high noise bias, we choose a $d_x$ distance such that $\mu \mathbb{P}_{(0,0,0,1)} \le \delta$, where $\mu$ is the number of lattice surgery operation in the algorithm.
+Note that due to the high noise bias, we choose a $d_x$ distance such that $\mu \mathbb{P}_{(0,0,0,1)} \le \delta$, where $\mu$ is the number of lattice surgery operations in the algorithm.

 Our simulations are performed for syndrome measurement rounds $1$ to $r + d_m$, based on the biased circuit-level noise model described above.
 The last round is a round of perfect error correction to guarantee projection to the code space.
 We used \cref{Alg:LatticeSurgery} to correct both spacelike and timelike errors, where each edge in step 7) of the algorithm encodes a particular correction on a subset of the data qubits.
 Note that we do not perform a round of perfect error correction between rounds $r$ and $r+1$ as was done in Ref.~\cite{Vuillot_2019}.
 Instead, we performed MWPM using the full syndrome measurement history from rounds 1 to $r+d_m$, and use \cref{Alg:LatticeSurgery} to determine which corrections are applied.